Question about the program? Call, text or email us. We're here to help!

 Tip #3.
 Have a plan for when things don't go as planned (because things will eventually go south).
 My rule is to never beat yourself up about falling for temptation.
 When you feel that wave of guilt and shame wash over you, it only makes it easier for you to keep going down the wrong path.
 That's why it's so important to brush it off and get right back on track.

 Listen, our success stories aren't successes because they were perfect.
 They got to where they wanted by learning to get back on track faster and faster each time.

 I know that discomfort is one of those things we all want to avoid.
-But the fact of the matter is that one of life’s most important skills is our ability to accept short-term discomfort to gain long-term pleasure.
+But the fact of the matter is that one of life's most important skills is our ability to accept short-term discomfort in order to gain long-term pleasure.

 In other words, what is absolutely essential is developing the ability to push through discomfort to reach your goals—even when you don't want to do it right now or when the outcome seems uncertain.
 This can apply to anything—from exercise and dieting to work meetings and making YouTube videos (I should know).